pyrmont/articles.inqk.net/src/_posts/2022-05-31-podcasts-spring-2022.md

 - [The Stratechery Podcast](https://stratechery.com): I began listening to this last year as a way to follow Ben Thompson's writing and it was one of my favourite podcasts of the year.
 So much so, in fact, that I wish more of the bloggers I want to follow recorded their posts as podcasts.
 I should note that it is a members-only perk so you do need to pay to listen.

-- [Swift by Sundell](https://www.swiftbysundell.com): I mention below that after the birth of our third child, I've just found I don't have time for programming and that's led me to wonder multiple times if I should unsubscribe from this podcast.
+- [Swift by Sundell](https://www.swiftbysundell.com): I mention below that after the birth of our third child, I don't really have time for programming and that's led me to wonder multiple times if I should unsubscribe from this podcast.
 I've kept it around because iOS is the platform I'm most interested in developing for and John Sundell does a good job using these interviews to document developments in Swift and the Apple development ecosystem more broadly.

 - [Swiftly Speaking](https://www.hackingwithswift.com/interviews): This is another podcast that may be with us in name only.
 Host Paul Hudson conducted one interview since last year's post and that interview was in June.
 Not a great sign.